We must balance a commitment to openness with a commitment to avoiding unnecessary risk for users of widely-used open

 DoS issues are not considered under the security vulnerability rewards program; the severity guidelines outline the types of bugs that are considered security vulnerabilities in more detail.

 No. Chromium contains a reflected XSS filter (called XSSAuditor) that is a best-effort second line of defense against reflected XSS flaws found in web sites.
-We do not treat these bypasses as security bugs in Chromium because the underlying issue is in the web site itself.
-We treat them as functional bugs, and we do appreciate such reports.
+We do not treat these bypasses as security bugs in Chromium because the underlying security issue is in the web site itself.
+Instead, we treat them as functional bugs in Chromium.

-The XSSAuditor is not able to defend against persistent XSS or DOM-based XSS.
-There will also be a number of infrequently occurring reflected XSS corner cases, however, that it will never be able to cover.
+Note that the XSSAuditor is not able to defend against persistent XSS or DOM-based XSS.
+There will also be a number of infrequently occurring reflected XSS corner cases that it will never be able to cover.
 Among these are:

 People sometimes report that they can compromise Chrome by installing a malicious DLL in a place where Chrome will load it, by hooking APIs (e.g. Issue 130284), or by otherwise altering the configuration of the PC.